Leowisd/MULocDeepWeb/README.md

 ## Path Configuration

-In MULocDeep/predict.py, change two paths to relative path to current calling script.
+In MULocDeep/predict.py, change two paths to relative path to the current calling script.

 line 276:
 ```python